 If you’re looking to boost conversions, you need to be thinking about writing copy that converts.
 The latest survey and studies in 2020 show that the average conversion rate of e-commerce websites is 2.86%.
 The industry average is kinda pathetic.

 The most valuable thing I own is an 1897 Sears catalog:

 Think about how hard that is.
-These marketing storytellers had to be incredibly talented.
-And they were.
+These marketers had to perfect conversion copywriting, and they did.

 Writing copy that converts

 When it comes to conversion copywriting there are so many schools of thought: some think it’s an art-form, others are convinced it’s scientific.

 Also, there are a dozen different copywriting styles.